About semantic tags

 Date

-The date of birth that is associated with an individual customer record.
+The date of birth that is associated with a customer.

 Tip